JulianKarlBauer/fiberspot/README.md

 ## Local Fiber Volume fraction

-The algorithm described here is very simple.
+The algorithm described here is very simple and has been developed in cooperation with Juliane Lang.
 Applicability is not proven and potential problems are discussed below.

 ### Motivation